Clairebear8888/linked_repo_Unicornshooting_game/README.md

 This game is dedicated to my daughter 💖 who inspires me every day.
 I wanted to show her that:

-Technology isn’t just about code — it’s about creativity, colors, fun, and imagination.
+Technology isn’t just about code, it’s about creativity, colors, fun, and imagination.

 And what better way than a game about a unicorn saving her magical planet? 🦄🌈
 -------------------------------------------------------------------------------------------------------------